Coeliac disease: Genetics

-The vast majority of people with coeliac have one of two types (out of seven) of the HLA-DQ protein.
-HLA-DQ is part of the MHC class II antigen-presenting receptor (also called the human leukocyte antigen) system and is used by the immune system to distinguish between the body’s own cells and others.
+The vast majority of people with coeliac disease have one of two types (out of seven) of the HLA-DQ protein.
+HLA-DQ is part of the MHC class II antigen-presenting receptor (also called the human leukocyte antigen) system and is used by the immune system to distinguish between the body's own cells and others.
 The two subunits of the HLA-DQ protein are encoded by the HLA-DQA1 and HLA-DQB1 genes, located on the short arm of chromosome 6.

 There are seven HLA-DQ variants (DQ2 and DQ4–DQ9).
 Over 95% of people with coeliac disease have the isoform of DQ2 or DQ8, which is inherited in families.
-The reason these genes produce an increase in the risk of coeliac disease is that the receptors formed by these genes bind to gliadin peptides more tightly than other forms of the antigen-presenting receptor.
+The reason these genes increase the risk of coeliac disease is that the receptors formed by these genes bind to gliadin peptides more tightly than other forms of the antigen-presenting receptor.
 Therefore, these forms of the receptor are more likely to activate T lymphocytes and initiate the autoimmune process.